DDW Home > Developing New Sources

 Will the water supplier be able to protect the source against present or future pollution sources?

 There are specific requirements for the location and protection of public drinking water sources.
 The first step in the process is to develop a Preliminary Evaluation Report (PER).
-The Division of Drinking Water must concur with a PER prior to the issuance of a "plan approval" letter (see Item d, below).
+The Division of Drinking Water must concur with a PER prior to the issuance of a plan approval letter.

 Within one year of PER approval, a Drinking Water Source Protection Plan (DWSP) must also be approved.